 Zomato- a food delivery partner, has become a verb these days in India, and so is Uber – an American mobility service company around the globe.
 For any brand in the market to become a household name.

 Not every startup can grab growth by the horn.
 It takes a valiant and accomplished team to establish a company.
-However, an elite group of startups, like Zomato and Uber, have successfully managed to navigate the challenges of the competitive world and become a billion-dollar organisation gradually known as the ‘UNICORNS’.
+However, an elite group of startups, like Zomato and Uber, have successfully managed to navigate the challenges of the competitive world and become a billion-dollar organization gradually known as ‘UNICORNS’.

 Alleen Lee, the founder of Cowboy Ventures and capital investor, coined the term – ‘Unicorn startups’ in 2013.
 The term refers to a private company valued at or over one billion dollars because, just like the chimerical creature, the statistical variance of such a successful business venture is debatable but not impossible.

 When Lee did her counts back in 2013, the numbers were not impressive.
 There were only 39 startups with unicorn status, a mad rush to 2020.
 Seven years later, a new unicorn was born every three days.
 The world of venture capital is booming with more than 600 startups that can proudly be called unicorns and are valued at two trillion dollars when summed up.
 This mystical herd only continues to grow year after year.

 Becoming a unicorn is the desire of any new venture.
 Still, to become one, the startup has to look over a series of factors, including geographical placements, industry breakdown, consumer requirements, understanding of how the market works, and most importantly, the uniqueness of the services/products.
 When all these factors are in place, it’s nearly impossible to pull down the venture from becoming a unicorn.